 Monograph, for publication in 2020: Some Views for Sale: British Pornography on Film during the Permissive Age.

-Special journal issue: The BBFC “X” Rating in the 1960s.
+Adult Themes: British Cinema and the “X” Rating, 1958-1972.
 Co-edited with Christopher Weedman (Middle Tennessee State University).
 For publication in 2021.

 Co-edited collection: The Post-Multitude: Radical Philosophy and Activism after Globalization, for publication in 2020 from Bloomsbury Academic.
-Co-edited with Alexei Penzin, Stefano Pippa (both University of Wolverhampton) and Rebecca Carson (Kingston University / Royal College of Art, London)
+Co-edited with Alexei Penzin (University of Wolverhampton), Stefano Pippa and Rebecca Carson (Kingston University / Royal College of Art, London)

 Article: Deep Groove: Jah Wobble and Post-Punk Sonics